Tuttotorna/OMNIABASE/ROADMAP.md

 ### Required outcomes

-- apply reference implementations to real or high-value datasets
+- test branch outputs on stronger datasets
-- test branch outputs under noise, recoding stress, and practical constraints
+- test under noise, recoding stress, and real constraints
-- identify false positives, blind spots, and unstable assumptions
+- identify false positives and blind spots
-- refine recoding policies and structural outputs
+- clarify which claims survive outside synthetic or narrow settings
-- verify whether branch claims survive outside controlled environments
+- preserve boundedness while increasing credibility

 ### Important rule

-Omniabase should not be treated as externally validated before branch-level pressure has been applied.
+OMNIABASE should not be treated as externally validated before branch-level pressure has been applied.

 ### Success condition

-At least one branch demonstrates externally meaningful signal under conditions that are not purely internal or synthetic.
+At least one branch shows externally meaningful signal under conditions that are not merely internal or synthetic.

 ---

-## 8. Phase VII — Product Direction
+## 12. Phase XI — Product Direction

 ### Objective

-Translate one or more Omniabase branches into externally useful products, layers, or toolkits.
+Translate one or more branches into externally useful products, toolkits, or integration layers.

 ### Principle